LADIES AND GENTLEMEN, MEET LAOGH.

 Here they portray Voyager inside the Star of the Sea (Realt Na Mara) which sits prominently in the centre of the mural.
 Voyager provides a strong female presence and is interpreted here as a ghostly-being overlooking the club, the locality, the people and the communities within it.

-By Brian Kelly Thu 27th Apr
+By Meath GAA Thu 27th Apr